User Guide

 Giving it - I assume good intent, and focus on keeping it constructive.

-Receiving it - because of my tendency to self-reflect, when I make mistakes, I often beat myself up before anyone gets a chance to give me feedback.
+Receiving it - when I make mistakes, I often beat myself up before anyone gets a chance to give me feedback.
 I’ll likely ask for advice on how I could improve or avoid making the same mistake.

 Closing the loop